-A simple will is another term for a written last will and testament.
+A simple will is another term for your written last wishes.
 State laws establish the legal requirements of wills.
-According to Alabama law, non-attorneys can draft their own wills as long as they are properly witnessed.
+According to Alabama law, non-attorneys can draft their wills as long as the required parties properly witness the documents.
 Simple wills do not have to be notarized in Alabama, but notarized wills are often easier to execute.

-Under Alabama law, a will is legally valid if it is in writing, signed by the testator and witnessed.
-Furthermore, only adults 18 and older can create wills.
-If a will is challenged by heirs or relatives, witnesses can testify that the testator signed the will without duress, undue influence or mental defect.
+Under Alabama law, a will is legally valid if it is in writing, signed by the testator, and witnessed.
+That includes wills which are that are handwritten.
+Furthermore, only adults 18 and older who are of sound mind can create wills.
+If heirs or relatives challenge a will, witnesses can testify that the testator signed the will without duress, undue influence or mental defect.

-Simple wills do not have to be notarized.
-Alabama law requires that the testator sign his will in front of at least two witnesses.
-As long as a testator signs his will in front of two witnesses, he does not have have it notarized.
-However, notarization has its own benefits, and a testator can have a notary sign the will.
+Simple wills do not have to be notarized in Alabama so long as the testator signs the will in front of at least two witnesses.
+The only exception is when you opt for a self-proving will in Alabama.
+That will includes a self-proving affidavit.
+But notarization has its benefits, and a testator can have a notary sign the will.

 Benefits of Notarization

 Under Alabama law, a notarized will becomes “self-proving,” and self-proving wills are easier to probate.
 Generally, state probate laws require probate courts to ascertain the legal validity of wills that are presented for probate.

 Once an individual passes away, anyone can offer his will for probate, and the testator can name a legal executor to carry out his intent.
 And during the probate process, the will’s validity will have to be proven.

 Once an Alabama probate court receives the executor’s request to probate the testator’s will, the court will ascertain the legal validity of the will by contacting each witness who signed the will on the testator’s behalf.
 The goal of the court is to ensure the will was properly acknowledged and signed without duress, mental incapacity, or fraud.